hrithikthakur/automation-scripts/README.md

 ## License

-This project is licensed under the MIT License.
+This captivating project is licensed under the MIT License.
 For a closer look, delve into the [LICENSE](LICENSE) file for a tale of permissions and possibilities.